ONSdigital/ras-secure-message/API.md

 ```
 ## `GET /info`

-Similar to the health endpoints , it was added for consistency between services.
+Similar to the health endpoints, it was added for consistency between services.
 Bypasses all aspects of JWT.

 #### Example JSON Response
 ```json